Independent State of Croatia kuna

-The kuna was the currency of the Independent State of Croatia in the period between 1941 and 1945 during World War II.
-The word kuna means "marten" in Croatian and the same name is used for the modern Croatian kuna currency, which was later replaced with the euro.
+The kuna ([kǔːna]; sign: Kn) was the currency of the Independent State of Croatia from 1941 until 1945.
 This kuna was subdivided into 100 banica.
 It was preceded and replaced by the Yugoslav dinar.

+Name

+The word kuna means "marten" in Croatian and the same name is used for the modern Croatian kuna currency, which was later replaced with the euro.